hvalls/infralog/README.md

   resource_types: # If not specified, all resources will be monitored.
 Use [] to not monitor any resource.
     - "aws_instance"
     - "aws_s3_bucket"
+  outputs: # If not specified, all outputs will be monitored.
+Use [] to not monitor any output.
+    - "instance_ip"
 ```

 ## Usage